Guidelines for Transparency and Openness Promotion (TOP) in Science

 Preregistration of Studies and Analysis Plans

 Preregistration of studies involves registering the study design, variables, and treatment conditions prior to conducting the research.
-Including an analysis plan involves specification of sequence of analyses or the statistical model that will be reported.
+Including an analysis plan involves specification of sequence of analyses or the statistical model that will be used.
 Preregistration is strongly encouraged, as it leads to improved rigor around theory and statistics, and helps reduce publication of false positive results.
-(See here for helpful information and FAQ about preregistration in psychology.)
+(See Research Preregistration 101 for helpful information and FAQ about preregistration in psychology.)

-The policy of the Mind & Life Institute is to fund proposals where grantees indicate whether the proposed research will be preregistered in an independent, institutional registry (e.g., http://clinicaltrials.gov/, http://socialscienceregistry.org/, http://openscienceframework.org/, http://egap.org/design-registration/, http://ridie.3ieimpact.org/).
+The policy of the Mind & Life Institute is to fund proposals where grantees indicate whether the proposed research will be preregistered in an independent, institutional registry (e.g., ClinicalTrials.gov, SocialScienceRegistry.org, OSF Registries, Evidence in Governance and Politics, Registry for International Development Impact Evaluations, etc.).

-Prior to receiving funds, grantees must indicate if they will or will not preregister the research in an independent, institutional registry, and whether or not this will include an analysis plan.
+Prior to receiving funds, grantees must indicate whether they will preregister the research in an independent, institutional registry, and whether this will include an analysis plan.

 - If a grantee will preregister the research with an analysis plan, the grantee must also:

 – confirm all preregistered analyses will be reported, or, if there are changes in the analysis plan following preregistration, those changes will be disclosed with explanation for the changes in any reports or publications;